 Certain days during Golden Week are truly awful.
 The worst days are often April 29, when everybody decides to travel, and May 5 to May 8, when everybody decides to return home.

 For example, according to NHK, on April 29 last year the occupancy for unreserved Nozomi bullet train tickets leaving at 6 am from Tokyo for Western Japan shot up 200 percent.

 Basically, the bullet train is incredibly crowded.
 If you don’t have a reservation and even if you can get an unreserved seat, the trains are so crowded, you might end up standing the entire trip, which is no fun.

 Airports are also packed.
 According to TV Asahi, on April 29 of last year, a total of 77,000 people flew internationally out of Narita and Haneda Airports, both of which serve greater Tokyo.
 These folks are actually leaving the country to, perhaps, deal with crowds that are more manageable than the ones in Japan.

 The numbers for those simply travelling from Narita Airport, domestic and international, are staggering.

-The roads are also jammed with traffic, turning busy sections of highway into parking lots.
+The roads are also jammed with traffic, turning busy sections of the highway into parking lots.

 The between days during Golden Week are “less bad,” but that’s relative.
 This is still peak travel season for people in Japan.